inveniosoftware/docs-invenio-rdm/docs/customize/static_pages.md

 # Static pages

-_Introduced in InvenioRDM v11_
+*Introduced in InvenioRDM v11*

-InvenioRDM supports an easy "out-of-the-box" way of creating static pages.
+InvenioRDM supports an easy "out-of-the-box" way of creating static pages, basically web pages for which the HTML content is stored in the database and you can, in the future versions of InvenioRDM, change it using the administration panel.

 ## Define pages